doduong102/How-To-Lab-3/index.md

 `grep [options] pattern [files]`

+Some options on the menu:

-A) grep -v : This prints out all the lines that do not matches the pattern
+A) `grep -v` : This prints out all the lines that do not matches the pattern

-B) grep -c : This prints only a count of the lines that match a pattern
+B) `grep -c` : This prints only a count of the lines that match a pattern

-C) grep -n : Display the matched lines and their line numbers.
+C) `grep -n` : Display the matched lines and their line numbers.

-D) grep -i : Ignores case for matching
+D) `grep -i` : Ignores case for matching

 ![Uploading image.png…]()